cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 Creative Commons License [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/)

 # Introduction
-The Data Vault Pipeline Description allows many variations, how to set up the workflow and toolchain for implementation of data vault loading processes.
-In the following, we describe some example scenarios, to give an idea about the possibilites.
+The Data Vault Pipeline Description allows many variations in how to set up the workflow and toolchain for an implementation of data vault loading processes.
+In the following, we describe some example scenarios, to give an idea about the possibilities.

 ## About the main phases: Analysis/Design and implementation